hotosm/fAIr/frontend/README.md

 - fix the fair process styling.
 - Write unit tests and e2e.
-- setup husky to run pnpm lint before committing.
-- Add 'Under developmemt' to empty pages
 - Fix dropdown issue with the shoelace profile button.
-- Add loading spinner to login button and setup alert components.
+- and setup alert components properly
+- logging button not changing in navbar